psychgen/MoBaPsychGen-QC-pipeline/README.md

 The pipeline is described in the [preprint](https://doi.org/10.1101/2022.06.23.496289) entitled: "The Norwegian Mother, Father, and Child cohort study (MoBa) genotyping data resource: MoBaPsychGen pipeline v.1" and manuscript entitled “Unique opportunities to study health and behavior in genotyped family cohorts”.
 The latest reference should be cited by work based on either the data, procedures, or code from the MoBaPsychGen QC pipeline.

-Analytic code for the exemplar trio analyses are available in a separate github repository[here](https://github.com/psychgen/moba-trio-analyses).
+Analytic code for the exemplar trio analyses are available in a separate github repository [here](https://github.com/psychgen/moba-trio-analyses).

 ## Structure